 Far too often, we salespeople dread rejection, and as a result we get really discouraged.

+This is particularly true when it comes to phone sales.
 Some prospects can be really mean.
 They might even curse at us, or just hang up the phone.
 Or, they politely end the conversation, but we know that they’re just trying to get rid of us.